mattneary/Tarpits-Abstraction/SExprs.md

 \end{align*}
 </div>

 Our definition of numbers is just like the examples from the previous section.
 Later on when we return to syntactic features we will define all numbers in this way.
+The numbers will take on their usual form as a string of decimal digits.

 Numbers are our first data-type.
 Their definition is iterative in nature, with zero meaning no applications of the function `f` to `x`.
 We now will define some elementary manipulations of this data-type, i.e., basic arithmetic.